-In addition, the book also encouraged the need for basics - when I saw the build on the author I was inspired to say the least.
-The author was built like a brick shit house.
+I got my hands on an old book in the early 2000s and it really pushed home the need & the power for simplicity in life, training and nutrition.
+In addition, the book also encouraged the need for basics.
+When I saw the rugged physique on the author, I was inspired beyond my words to say the least.
+The author was built like a brick sh-t house.

 Above, George Hackschmidt, Built Like A Brick Shit House

 George Hackenschmidt's workouts were often in the 30 - 45 minute range yet he trained on an almost daily basis, allowing him to keep his intensity high.
 George Hackenschmidt's workouts simply revolved around 1 - 3 exercises per workout.
 And although these training sessions were simple, they were anything but Easy.
 "Hack" busted his a-- and lifted HEAVY.
 His feats of strength were shocking, as I saw he was lifting more weight overhead with one arm than I was with 2 arms!